What are Corrugated Metal Roofs?

-- Corrugated steel roofing sheets come with a built-in, natural gray finish.
+Corrugated steel metal roofing sheets come with a built-in, natural gray finish.
 Though some homeowners like the industrial look, changing the color of the sheets with paint can be challenging.
 Corrugated steel roofing is more expensive than aluminum roofing.

-- Corrugated copper roofing is easy to install and naturally resistant to rust.
+Corrugated copper roofing is easy to install and naturally resistant to rust.
 In fact, it will patina naturally over time.
 It is the most expensive type of corrugated roofing.
 Resistant to cracking, shrinking and eroding, corrugated roofing systems can withstand extreme weather conditions including heavy snow, hail, and wildfires.